rajinder-yadav/dm-css/README.md

 ## Display

-You can hide and show the DOM node with the following styles.
+You can hide and show the DOM element with the following styles.
 This will cause the element to be removed from the DOM and will affect layout.
 All descendant elements of hidden element are also removed.

 |Notation|Visibility|
 |-|-|